TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _showfields--tca:
     -   *showfields (TCA)*

-        showfields are part of the settings in the TCA (Table Configuration Array) that defines which fields are displayed in the FormEngine backend GUI.
+        showfields settings in the TCA (Table Configuration Array) that define which fields are displayed in the FormEngine backend GUI.

     ..  _signalslot---hook---event-dispatcher---listeners: